peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

 * <code>java.lang.IllegalArgumentException</code> - Either <code>offset</code> or <code>length</code> is less
- than 0 or greater than <code>str</code> 's length, or <code>str</code> ' s
- length minus <code>offset</code> is less than <code>length</code>.
+ than 0 or greater than <code>str</code> 's length, or <code>str</code> 's length minus <code>offset</code> is less than <code>length</code>.

 ### FromString
-    public static EFloat FromString​(java.lang.String str) Creates a binary float from a text string that represents a number, using an unlimited precision context.
-For more information, see the
- <code>FromString(string, int, int, EContext)</code> method.
+    public static EFloat FromString​(java.lang.String str) Creates a binary floating-point number from a text string that represents a number, using an unlimited precision context.
+For more information, see the <code>FromString(string, int, int, EContext)</code> method.

 **Parameters:**

-* <code>str</code> - A text string to convert to a binary float.
+* <code>str</code> - A text string to convert to a binary floating-point number.

 **Returns:**